nkzw-tech/fbtee/README.md

 The open-source version of `fbt`, however, became unmaintained, difficult to set up, and incompatible with modern tools.
 It was eventually archived in November 2024. **fbtee** builds on this foundation with several improvements:

 - **Easier Setup:** fbtee works with modern tools like Vite.
-- **Statically Typed:** The fbtee compiler ensures correct usage of fbtee, libary TypeScript types are provided, and an eslint plugin helps fix common mistakes.
+- **Statically Typed:** The fbtee compiler ensures correct usage of fbtee, library TypeScript types are provided, and an eslint plugin helps fix common mistakes.
 - **Improved React Compatibility:** Removed React-specific hacks and added support for implicit React fragments (`<>`).
-- **Enhanced Features:** Fixed and exported `inltList` as a new `<fbt:list>` construt, which was not functional in the original `fbt`.
+- **Enhanced Features:** Fixed and exported `inltList` as a new `<fbt:list>` construct, which was not functional in the original `fbt`.
 - **Modernized Codebase:** Rewritten using TypeScript, ES modules (ESM), eslint, and modern JavaScript standards.
 Removed cruft and legacy code.
 - **Updated Tooling:** Uses modern tools like pnpm, Vite, and esbuild for faster and more efficient development of **fbtee**.